freebsd/freebsd-quarterly/2020q3/releng.md

 were released for the *head*, *stable/12*, and *stable/11* branches.

-Finally, the Release Engineering Team would like to thank Marius Strobl for his time serving on the team, who had recently stepped down from the Deputy RE Lead role due to constraints on his time.
-The Team welcomes Colin Percival to the Team, who has accepted fulfilling this role.
+Finally, the Release Engineering Team would like to thank Marius Strobl for his time serving on the team; he had recently stepped down from the Deputy RE Lead role due to constraints on his time.
+The Team welcomes Colin Percival, who has accepted fulfilling this role.

 Much of this work was sponsored by Rubicon Communications, LLC (netgate.com) and the FreeBSD Foundation.